baole444/LaPetiteAMusixBox/README.md

   config: 'config'
 ```
 #### Setup database:
-Here is a quick mysql file yo setup the tables use by database (You still need to add data yourself):
+Here is a quick mysql file to setup the tables use by database (You still need to add data yourself):

 ```sql
 use lpamb_track_data;